First Year Programs

-Cairn University gives students the opportunity to examine their broad and diverse interests in a cohort setting through a variety of First Year Programs.
-First Year Programs are dynamic one-year accredited university experiences perfect as a gap year after high school or to build a foundation for further study.
+Cairn University gives students the opportunity to examine their broad and diverse interests in a cohort setting through a variety of Christian gap year programs.
+Our First Year Programs are dynamic one-year accredited university experiences perfect as a gap year after high school or to build a foundation for further study.